Creative Watermelon Carving Ideas for National Watermelon Day

 The second one creates a watermelon rose that’s more white.
 Although it doesn’t include a video, there are pictures to illustrate every step.

 If these watermelon roses are still a bit too ambitious for you, we understand.
 Check out the Watermelon Carvings page on the official Watermelon Board website.
 There you’ll find dozens of watermelon carving ideas in categories ranging from creative baskets to movie characters.
 Each one includes a list of supplies and detailed step-by-step instructions.
-Below are some of our favorites:

 Whatever watermelon carving ideas you decide to try, don’t forget that the results are edible, no matter how they look.